the-moebius/ng-validators/README.md

 The MIT License (MIT)

-Copyright (c) 2017 Slava Fomin II, MOEBIUS FOUNDATION
+Copyright (c) 2017—2019, MOEBIUS FOUNDATION, Slava Fomin II

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal